We will act for you under the Legal Aid Scheme whenever that is available.

-- £100 for our advice on the strength of the prosecution you face and the likely sentence if you are convicted (this fee will be credited if you then instruct us to go on to deal with the proceedings on a private fee basis).
+- £100 to consider the prosecution paperwork for our advice on the strength of the prosecution you face and the likely sentence if you are convicted (this fee will be credited if you then instruct us to go on to deal with the proceedings on a private fee basis).

-- £450 for advising you and putting forward mitigation on an initial guilty plea.
+- £450 for advising you and putting forward mitigation on an initial guilty plea at one hearing.

 - £750 for a guilty plea to an endorsable motoring offence where an exceptional hardship argument is to be raised to try and avoid, or reduce, a period of disqualification.